mosi-sol/Solidity101/collection-5/readme.md

 Overall, implementing parts of the Booking[dot]com process on a blockchain as smart contracts could increase transparency, security, and efficiency by removing intermediaries and automating processes.
 However, it's important to note that implementing such a system would require significant technical expertise and resources.

 ### smartcontract
-Sure, I can provide an example of how smart contracts could be implemented using Solidity, a programming language specifically designed for creating smart contracts on the Ethereum blockchain.
-Here are some examples:

-1. Booking: Here's an example of how a booking smart contract could be implemented in Solidity:
+1. **Booking**: Here's an example of how a booking smart contract could be implemented in Solidity:

 ```solidity
 contract Booking {